-Carolyn Guniss has spent the last 25 years writing, editing and managing newspapers and magazines.
+Carolyn Guniss has spent the last 25 years writing for, editing and managing newspapers, websites, social media accounts and magazines.
 She is the first woman to hold the role of Executive Editor in the 97-year history of The Miami Times.
-Since she joined The Miami Times, she has lead the weekly newspaper to consecutive wins as best Black-owned newspaper in America.
+Since she joined The Miami Times, she has led the weekly newspaper to consecutive wins in 2018 and 2019 as best Black-owned newspaper in America by the National Newspaper Publishers Association.

 She started leading during her undergraduate education at St. Thomas University as the school newspaper’s editor.
-While working on a Master in Media Management at the Missouri School of Journalism, she simultaneously served as Executive Director of the Society of Business Editors and Writers Inc. (SABEW).
+While working on a master’s in media management at the Missouri School of Journalism, she simultaneously served as Executive Director of the Society of Business Editors and Writers.
+(SABEW).
 At this organization, she jumpstarted and saw to completion a stalled $1-million fundraising campaign that endowed a Business Journalism professor at the Missouri School of Journalism.

 After completing the campaign and spurred by the aftermath of the Sept.
 11, 2001 terrorist attacks, she returned to the newsroom as an Assistant City Editor at the Bradenton Herald, on the west coast of Florida.
 While there, she covered a string of hurricanes and the explosion of the Space Shuttle, Columbia and contributed the newspaper’s award-winning coverage of Tropicana’s sudden headquarters move from the area.

-Her direct reports have been named Florida Crime Reporter of the Year and have been conferred other recognition including the Chuck Stone Award for Community Service Journalism award from National Association of Black Journalists; several National Newspaper Publishers Association Merit awards; and Florida Press Association awards.
+Her direct report has been named the Society of Professional Journalist’s 2004 Sunshine State Awards Florida Crime Reporter of the Year.
+Other mentees have been conferred a Chuck Stone Award for Community Service Journalism award from National Association of Black Journalists; several National Newspaper Publishers Association Merit awards; and Florida Press Association awards.
+She has been awarded best environmental news reporting by the National Association of Black Journalists.

 I possess a sharp eye for detail, which I use to find even the smallest errors in text.
 I work well under pressure and can produce high-quality work in short periods of time.
 I have strong interpersonal skills and work with a wide variety of people.